 Application: Hydronic balancing and control for radiator heating and fan coil cooling

 Challenge: Establish top level comfort and minimum energy consumption for heating and cooling

 Solution: Fan-coil units for cooling; 8 heating risers and radiators equipped with Danfoss products.

 The Prime Tower in Zurich is a building of many records.
 With its 126 meters it is the tallest building in Switzerland with 36 floors and 40,000 square meters accommodating mostly offices.
 And with its more than 6,000 AB-QM valves it is also one of the biggest heating and cooling installations ever designed and installed by Danfoss.

-Hydronic balancing in SAMBA bank head office, Riyadh, UAE
+Hydronic balancing in SAMBA bank head office, Riyadh, Saudi Arabia

-At the heart of the new King Abdullah Financial District in Riyadh stands the impressive SAMBA head office.
+At the heart of the new King Abdullah Financial District in Riyadh, Saudi Arabia, stands the impressive SAMBA head office.
 The 40-storey building represents a landmark in sustainable architecture and engineering and forms an attractive work space for the 800 people working in the SAMBA Financial Group head office.